 I welcome commissions, collaborations and art workshops.

-Kiran's work is inspired by the ethos of the ancient Indian art as expressed in Chitra Sutra.
-According to this Sutra art is about meditation and harmonising our inner soul with the outer world and the cosmos.
-"My paintings are less about what I see, more about what I feel - my feelings about life, in its purity and vitality, in its colour, depth and revitalising energy.
+My art and design work is inspired by the ethos of ancient Indian art as expressed in Chitra Sutra.
+According to this Sutra, art is about meditation and harmonising our inner soul with the outer world and the cosmos.
+My paintings are less about what I see, and more about what I feel - my feelings about life, in its purity and vitality, in its colour, depth, and revitalising energy.